 - Don’t be afraid to show your feelings and to express how important this issue is for you.

-If you're applying for a job, be aware that under the Americans with Disabilities Act (ADA), prospective employers do not have the right to make inquiries about your health or the existence of a disability prior to a conditional job offer.
-However, they may legally inquire if you are aware of any physical limitation that would interfere with your ability to perform the essential functions of the job.
+If you’re applying for a job, prospective employers do not have the right to inquire about your health or whether you have a disability prior to a conditional job offer per the Americans with Disabilities Act (ADA).
+However, they may legally inquire whether you are aware of any physical limitation that might interfere with your ability to perform the essential functions of the job.

 General tips to consider with regard to employers: